The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability

 This is nearly the statement of \thmref{thm:mainone}.
-However, we can already show linear resolution width at constant clause-variable ratios for $\beta>\frac{2k-2}{k-2}$ instead of $\beta>3$ via bipartite expansion.
+However, via bipartite expansion we can already show linear resolution width at constant clause-variable ratios for $\beta>\frac{2k-2}{k-2}$ instead of $\beta>3$.
 This gives a better bound for $k\ge5$.
 The bounds on bipartite expansion and the resulting bounds on resolution width will be derived in the next section.